tinygo-org/tinyfont/README.md

 TinyFont
 =========
-TinyFont is a font/text package for your [TinyGo](https://tinygo.org/) displays.
+TinyFont is a font/text package for [TinyGo](https://tinygo.org/) displays.
 It's heavily based on [Adafruit's GFX library](https://github.com/adafruit/Adafruit-GFX-Library).
 Fonts included are also taken from Adafruit's GFX.

 This package is experimental and may change in the future.
 It has not been optimized for speed or memory usage (yet).
 I'm not responsible if whatever you are building explodes.